Chisanan232/SmoothCrawler-Cluster/docs/smoothcrawler_cluster/index.rst

 |python-versions| |release-version| |pypi-version| |license| |github-actions build-status| |codecov-coverage| |pylint| |codacy-level|

-*A Python package which is encapsulation of cluster features to build a cluster or distributed crawler system with *SmoothCrawler*.*
+*A Python package which is encapsulation of high fault tolerance features for building cluster or distributed crawler system with *SmoothCrawler*.*

 Overview